The 2021 Run

 The Reliability Run has two goals: first, to demonstrate that old British cars are reliable and capable of being driven over much longer distances than most of their owners would normally attempt; second and more important, to raise money for a worthy cause involving children.

-We have met those goals on the two runs that we have held so far.
-In 2018 we toured the Adirondacks and last year went further afield to the Finger Lakes region of New York.
-All cars that set off on the run returned safely.
-We have raised well over $20,000 for our chosen charity, the Hole in the Wall Gang Camp established by the late Paul Newman.
+We have met those goals on the three runs that we have held so far.
+In 2018 we toured the Adirondacks and 2019 went further afield to the Finger Lakes region of New York.
+For 2020, the formula for the run had to be modified to accomodate the unusual conditions cause by the pandemic.
+For 2020 the run was held over 3 individual days with no overnight stays or indoor dining activities.
+Once again, all cars that set off on the run returned safely.
+We have raised well over $30,000 for our chosen charity, the Hole in the Wall Gang Camp established by the late Paul Newman.

 This year’s run returns to Glens Falls, NY at the request of a number of past participants.
 We stayed in Glens Falls in 2018 and really enjoyed the vibrant downtown restaurant district as well as the beautifully restored Queensbury Hotel, so it was an obvious decision to return.
 The outbound run on Friday follows a meandering route through Duchess and Columbia Counties in New York state before pausing for a lunch break.
 Lunch stop is expected to be at the Chatham Brewing Company in Chatham, NY

 One day participants will follow the tour after lunch through Stephenstown, NY and then into MA up route 7 and over the Taconics on Rte 2 to Petersburg which is where the two groups will part company.
 Three day participants proceed to Glens Falls.
 The journey north resumes with an expected arrival in Glens Falls in time for check in and a relaxing drink before hitting the town in search of supper.L